The Roddy Doll Company started in 1934 in Southport as Toy Time Toys LTD.

 By the mid 1960's the firm was sold.
 The dolls became 'Bluebell' dolls, but they still often had the name 'Roddy' on them, because some were cast from the old moulds.
 Manufacturing of these Bluebell dolls ceased in 1974 and Denys Fisher became the new owner of the company.

 Usually marked on the back as: Roddy, Made in England by Roddy Dolls.

-What's your Roddy worth?
+What's your Roddy worth in 2021?
 Here are some recently sold items.

 |Rare Choosey Susie 20 Doll Roddy||08/2021||£180.00|

 |1950 S Roddy Hard Plastic Baby Doll Walking Rare||08/2021||£108.84|

 |Adorable Hard Plastic Roddy Walker Boy Doll 12 Great||09/2021||£53.15|

 |Darling 1950 S Roddy Baby Doll 22 Inch||09/2021||£65.00|

 |Roddy Walker Doll W Teeth Scottish Outfit 15 Hard||10/2021||£29.28|